contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 ### Add the date fields

-First, in Contentful's Web Interface, we must add the fields `startDateTime` and `endDateTime` to the Content Type `Articles`:
+First, in the Contentful web app , we must add the fields `startDateTime` and `endDateTime` to the content type `Articles`:

 {:.img}
 ![](https://images.contentful.com/3ts464by117l/3UqDYxf6YUquiUEiESG0os/7551bdcc9f59a9804847e7039e521940/Screen_Shot_2015-11-06_at_1.49.31_PM.png)